bmscmoreira/VikunjaStyles/README.md

 'VikunjaCompact.css' - overlaying this will make the interface more compact (good for people with LOTS of tasks);

-'VikunjaStylized.css' - overlaying this will make opinionated changes like removing shadows and borders or changing alignments (good for clean-style-freaks like me);
+'VikunjaStylized.css' - overlaying this will make opinionated changes like removing shadows and borders or changing alignments (good for clean-style-freaks like me).

 ENJOY!
 And a big THANK YOU to Vikunja Authors for this wonderful piece of software.